Gout is a chronic condition. A flare-up of symptoms can last a few days if a person gets treatment and up to a couple of weeks if they do not.

 In this article, we look at how long gout flare-ups typically last and explain how to treat and prevent them.

 Gout is a form of inflammatory arthritis.
-The condition involves flare-ups of symptoms, which are periods during which the symptoms emerge or worsen.
+The condition involves flare-ups of symptoms, during which the symptoms emerge or worsen.
 There is no cure for gout, and the condition can worsen over time without proper treatment.

 Treatments focus on reducing symptom severity during a flare-up and preventing future flare-ups.
 Doctors typically aim to reduce the amount of uric acid in the blood, which contributes to gout symptoms.

-According to Johns Hopkins Arthritis Center, a gout flare-up typically reaches its peak within 12–24 hours of the initial onset.
-However, this period will vary depending on the person’s response to treatment and their general health.
+Gout flare-ups typically peak within 12–24 hours of the initial onset.
+However, this period will vary depending on the person’s response to treatment and general health.

 Treatment should lead the symptoms to return to normal within a few days of the flare-up.